AltamashAhmad/Browser_and_Server_guide/README.md

 *   **Hardware Management:** It controls the CPU (Central Processing Unit), RAM (Random-Access Memory), and disk storage, allocating these resources to the programs that need them.
 *   **Process Management:** When you run your `node server.js` command, the OS creates a "process" for it, giving it memory and CPU time to execute.
 *   **File System Management:** The OS provides the hierarchical file system (folders and files) that you use to store your application code, data, and logs.
 It handles all the reading and writing to the disk.

 *   **Networking Stack:** This is critical.
 The OS manages the physical network hardware and provides the low-level networking stack (TCP/IP) that Node.js uses to create sockets, listen on ports, and send/receive data over the internet.

-*   **Security:** It enforces user permissions (ensuring one program can't tamper with another) and provides tools like firewalls to control network access.
+*   **Security:** It enforces user permissions (ensuring one program can't tamper with another) and provides tools like firewalls to control network network access.

 So, the full hierarchy looks like this: